fsans/FileMakerHibernate6/README.md

 ## Description

 FileMakerHibernate6 is a custom Hibernate dialect designed to facilitate seamless integration between Java applications and FileMaker databases.
 This project provides a robust framework for developers to leverage the power of Hibernate ORM while working with FileMaker's unique data structures and functionalities.
-With support for the latest FileMaker v6.5+ features, this dialect aims to simplify database interactions, enhance performance, and streamline the development process for Java developers using FileMaker as their backend.
+With support for Hibernate v6.5+ features, this dialect aims to simplify database interactions, enhance performance, and streamline the development process for Java developers using FileMaker as their backend.

 ## Features

-- Compatibility tested with FileMaker 20 and 21 (probably running with older versions, b ut not checked to date)
+- Compatibility tested with FileMaker 20 and 21 (probably running with older versions, but not checked to date)
 - Support for most standard Hibernate features, FileMaker's jdbc driver offers minimal JDBC3 standard support
 - Optimized for performance with FileMaker databases
 - Limit handling support
-- Custom identity support limited by
+- Custom identity support limited by FileMaker jdbc driver capabilities

 ## Installation